aleksandrdubok/Deformcell/README.md

 $deformcell -t TYPE_OF_DEFORMATION -s STEP -i INPUT_FILE -o OUTPUT_FILE

-For help enter: $deformcell -h
+For help enter: $deformcell -h.
 This script introduce the deformation by multyplying the matrix of basis vectors from input POSCAR or CONTCAR file by the deformation matrix (which is transposed Jacobian matrix of deformation, see https://doi.org/10.1103/PhysRevB.52.12627 for reference).
-When using the deformcell note, that input file must be in VASP POSCAR (or CONTCAR) file format, the coordinates being direct (see https://www.vasp.at/wiki/index.php/POSCAR)
+When using the deformcell note, that input file must be in VASP POSCAR (or CONTCAR) file format, the coordinates being direct (see https://www.vasp.at/wiki/index.php/POSCAR).
 Note, that for any non-test task at least -t and -s options must be set.
 In the abscense of these two parameters, a trivial deformation of 0% is introduced.

 Examples of usage